We live in a society that values exercise and nutrition as a way to stay healthy, lean and fit and this can cause athlete eating disorders.

 Treating the eating disorder first and foremost is necessary to promote a life-long healthy relationship with food and exercise; long after their athletic career has ended.

-If you know an athlete or family who may need the help of specialists like our Sports Nutritionist, Simone Weingarten, or our other team of Dietitians with Erica Leon Nutrition, please have them give us a call and book an initial consult.
+If you know an athlete or family who may need the help of specialists like Kelly and our Dietitians with Erica Leon Nutrition, please have them give us a call and book an initial consult.
 Our athletes of today and tomorrow need to know they can have a healthy relationship with food and their bodies and still be competitive.

 - Sundgot-Borgen, J., & Torstveit, M. K. (2004).
 Prevalence of eating disorders in elite athletes is higher than in the general population.
 Clinical Journal of Sport Medicine: Official Journal of the Canadian Academy of Sport Medicine, 14(1), 25-32